Steels & Alloys

 NOTE THE WELD BENEFITS MENTIONED HERE APPLY TO ALL METALS.
 TO FIND THE UNIQUE DIFFERENCES BETWEEN TIP TIG - PULSED MIG - GTAW AND HOT WIRE TIG, VISIT THE WELDING PROCESS SECTION.

-FROM EM…MANAGERS AND ENGINEERS AND SUPERVISORS THAT MAKE WELD DECISIONS AND DON’T UNDERSTAND WELD PROCESS CONTROLS & BEST WELD PRACTICE BENEFITS, ARE LIKELY IN THE WRONG PROFESSION.
+FROM EM…MANAGERS AND ENGINEERS AND SUPERVISORS THAT MAKE WELD DECISIONS AND DON’T UNDERSTAND WELD PROCESS CAPABILITY, WELD PROCESS CONTROLS & BEST WELD PRACTICE REQUIREMENTS, MAY BE BETTER SUITED TO OTHER PROFESSIONS.

 All METALS BENEFIT from TIP TIG.
 This unique semi-automated or automated arc weld process is capable of providing both the highest, manual or automated arc weld energy, with the lowest welded part heat input.
 For more than 60 years, no other arc weld process provided the these two important weld process attributes.
 Give some thought to what this means and give some thought to why most weld shops are oblivious to this 10 year old process.
 No weld rework.
 No grinding.
 Always attaining the highest possible mechanical and corrosion properties.
 No concerns with austenitic stainless for corrosion issues that result with carbide precipitation.
 And what about the elimination of distortion and weld stresses concerns?